We are looking for a Learning Support Tutor (English as an additional language) to join our growing school.

 For all staff in school we share a responsibility to ensure that children are safe and properly supervised at all times.
 Our school is committed to ‘amazing learning’- providing enjoyable and meaningful learning experiences so that every pupil makes as much progress as possible.
-All staff are expected to adhere to The Aquila Professional Code of Conduct and commit to promoting our vision – ‘A happy community school with amazing learning at its heart where pupils are empowered to make choices, engage in meaningful learning experiences and make exceptional progress’.
 Our focus is providing children with amazing learning and to be the school of choice for the community we serve.

 The Aquila School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 All post holders are subject to appropriate vetting procedures and satisfactory Criminal Background Checks or equivalent covering the previous 10 years’ employment history.

 Job description – Learning Support Tutor

 To be able to teach in an enjoyable, creative, and inclusive way, promoting independence, so that every child makes as much progress as possible